 Line 5.
-Extension penalty
+Extension penalty.

-Extension penalty (will apply if the balance due on Line 4 is more than 10% of Line 1).
-Virginia law provides for an automatic extension of time for filing the Form 502 for a period of six months after the original due date, or 30 days after the extended federal due date, whichever is later.
+Extension penalty (may apply if the balance due on Line 4 is more than 10% of Line 1).
+Virginia law provides for an automatic extension of time for filing the Form 502 for a period of 6 months after the original due date, or 30 days after the extended federal due date, whichever is later.
 Note: The automatic extension for filing the federal partnership, estate and trust returns has been reduced to 5 months.
 This extension does not apply to the payment of the income tax withheld on behalf of the entity's nonresident owners.
-If the entity does not pay at least 90% of the required withholding tax by the original due date for filing Form 502 (or 100% of the previous year's liability, effective for taxable year 2009), an extension penalty will apply to the balance of tax due after subtracting the payments on Line 2 from the tax liability on Line 1.
+If the entity does not pay at least 90% of the required withholding tax by the original due date for filing Form 502 (or 100% of the previous year's liability, provided the return for the previous year covered a 12-month period and reflected a tax liability, effective for Taxable Year 2009), an extension penalty will apply to the balance of tax due after subtracting the payments on Line 2 from the tax liability on Line 1.
 The penalty is assessed at the rate of 2% per month or part of a month, from the original due date for filing Form 502 through the date the Form 502 is filed.
 The maximum extension penalty is 12%.
 The extension penalty applies only if the Form 502 is filed within the extension period.

-Extension Penalty Worksheet
+Extension Penalty Worksheet.

-- A. Tax due after timely payments as reported on Line 2 - B. Date Form 502 filed - C. Number of months from due date through date filed (count in 30-day increments and round up to next full month) - D. Extension penalty percentage Multiply Line C by .02.
+- A. Tax due after timely payments as reported on Line 2. - B. Date Form 502 filed. - C. Number of months from due date through date filed (count in 30-day increments and round up to next full month). - D. Extension penalty percentage Multiply Line C by .02.
 Do not exceed 12%. - E. Extension penalty.
 Multiply Line A by Line D.

 Line 6.
-Late filing penalty on withholding amount due
+Late filing penalty on withholding amount due.

-Late filing penalty will apply if there is a balance due on Line 4 and Form 502 is being filed more than six months after the original due date or more than 30 days after the federal extended due date (federal extension-5 months), whichever is later.
+Late filing penalty will apply if there is a balance due on Line 4 and Form 502 is being filed more than 6 months after the original due date or more than 30 days after the federal extended due date (federal extension of 5 months), whichever is later.
 If Form 502 is being filed after the specified dates, compute a late filing penalty of 30% of the tax due on Line 4.
 The extension penalty does not apply in cases where the return is subject to the late filing penalty.

 Line 7.
-Interest
+Interest.

-Interest (may apply if there is a balance due on Line 4).
+Interest may apply if there is a balance due on Line 4.
 If Line 4 reflects a balance of tax due and Form 502 is being filed after the original due date, interest must also be accrued on that balance.
-Interest is accrued at the underpayment rate established by IRC Secion 6621, plus 2%, from the due date through the date the tax is paid.
-For current interest rates, visit our website at www.tax.virginia.gov.
+Interest is accrued at the underpayment rate established by IRC § 6621, plus 2%, from the due date through the date the tax is paid.
+For current interest rates, visit the Department's website at www.tax.virginia.gov.

 Line 8.
-Total penalty and interest due

-Add Line 5, Line 6, and Line7.
+Total penalty and interest due Add Line 5, Line 6, and Line 7.